mcduckie/Astron/docs/style-guide/cxx-style.md

 Comparison operators should be declared outside of a class (as non-member functions).
 Don't overload other operators -- if you need to, follow normal C++ semantics.

+### Virtual Functions
+Overridden virtual functions should be declared with override, not virtual.
+All classes with virtual methods should define a virtual destructor.

 ### Iterators
 Use prefix form (`++i`) of the increment and decrement operators with iterators.
 Complex iterator types should use the `auto` keyword.
 Never use `auto` for anything else.